socialyadept/GitCheatSheet/README.md

 ```
 Note: you will still have the history of recent updates even if you go back

-### Creating a .gitignore file:
+### Creating a *.gitignore* file:

 ```
 touch .gitignore
 ```
 used for ignoring some git files
-just add names of files inside this ‘gitignore’ file and they will vanish
+just add names of files inside this ‘.gitignore’ file and they will vanish

 ### For adding a .gitignore file in commit